 Do choose the right curry powder

-There many different types of curry powders and they vary significantly in terms of the spices used in them and the ratios of those spices.
-For example, a Jamaican curry powder blend may have many of the same ingredients as a Madras curry powder blend; however, the Jamaican curry powder blend may have more turmeric and less chile pepper.
-Look carefully at the list of ingredients before making a purchase to ensure that you are getting a product with the desired flavor profile.
+There are many different types of curry powders, and they vary significantly in terms of the spices used in them and the ratios of those spices.
+For example, a Jamaican curry powder blend may have many of the same ingredients as a Madras curry powder blend; however, the Jamaican curry powder blend may have more turmeric and less chili pepper.
+Look carefully at the list of ingredients before making a purchase to ensure that you get a product with the desired flavor profile.

 Don’t go overboard with curry powder

 In curry powders that do not have as much turmeric, you may be tempted to add more to get the bright yellow color, but this can lead to adding too much of the other spices to your dish.
 Too much curry powder can result in a dish that is hot, bitter, and possibly inedible.

 Don’t use curry powder in traditional Indian dishes if you can help it

 While curry powder does have a lot in common with traditional Indian spice blends like garam masala and can be used as a substitute in some cases, it is not ideal.
 Curry powder is an English invention and is thus better suited for Anglo-Indian concoctions like Mulligatawny soup.